sap-tutorials/Tutorials/tutorials/hana-cloud-dl-clients-golang/hana-cloud-dl-clients-golang.md

     ```
     ![createModule](createModule.png)

-### Create a Go application that queries an SAP HANA database
+### Create a Go application that queries an SAP data lake Relational Engine

 1. In a shell, create a folder named `go`, enter the newly created directory, and open a file named `goQuery.go` in an editor.